-A bank failure is the closing of a bank by a federal or state depositors get prompt access to their insured deposits.
+A bank failure is the closing of a bank by a federal or state banking regulatory agency, generally resulting from a bank's inability to meet its obligations to depositors and others.
+In the unlikely event of a bank failure, the FDIC acts quickly to ensure depositors get prompt access to their insured deposits.

-depositor's account, dollar-for-dollar, up to the insurance

-limit, including principal and any accrued interest through
+FDIC deposit insurance covers the balance of each depositor's account, dollar-for-dollar, up to the insurance limit, including principal and any accrued interest through the date of the insured bank's closing.